 How To Write a Landscape Worker Resume

-You may think you don’t need a resume to get a job as a landscape worker, but submitting an organized resume showing your skills as a team player and experience with landscape equipment can increase your chances of being hired, especially if you’re looking for a team leader or manager job.
+You may think you don’t need a resume to get a job as a landscape worker.
+However, submitting an organized resume shows your skills as a team player.
+Also, landscape equipment and design experience can increase your chances of being hired, especially for a team leader or manager job.
 If you’re unsure where to start, the steps and examples below can help.

 The purpose of a profile summary is to showcase your experience and skills.
 After reading this section, the hiring manager should know what landscaping equipment you’re familiar with, how you work as part of the team, and whether you can physically handle this demanding job.
 While this section should be short and tightly focused, mention anything that could give you an advantage, such as being bilingual or having a forklift license.